ace19-dev/2018-Data-Science-Bowl/README.md

 ## Notice
 - You can freely take this source and modify it for use.
 However, I also use the data I obtained from several places, so please check the original copyright issue.
-- The source contains bugs.
+- The above resources may contain bugs.
 - Thank you for your interest.